 Looking for something wild and wonderful to do with the kids?
-Come visit Louisiana's Northshore, St. Tammany Parish, only 40 minutes north of New Orleans' French Quarter and a world away.
+Come visit the Louisiana Northshore, St. Tammany Parish, less than an hour from New Orleans, Baton Rouge, and the Mississippi Gulf Coast.
 Whether you're stopping into town for the day or staying for the weekend, there are plenty of exciting activities to keep every family member entertained.

 Get eye to eye with giraffes, feel the wooly fur of bison, or get licked by a llama on your safari tour of the 900-acre free roaming Global Wildlife Center in Folsom.
-Visitors love to feed the animals from covered wagons or on 4x4 private Pinzgauer tours.
-Ages 2 to 92 will delight in pouring food into a big bison’s mouth or stroking a giraffe’s beautiful neck.
+Visitors love to feed the animals from covered wagons or on private Pinzgauer tours.
+Ages 2 to 92 will delight in pouring food into a big bison’s mouth or stroking a giraffe’s beautiful neck, and tour guides offer interesting facts about the animals and their habits and habitats in the wild.

 Older kids and teenagers will love paddling down lazy Cane Bayou, between Fontainebleau State Park and the Big Branch Marsh National Wildlife Refuge.
 Watch for resident alligators and otters that frequently fish near the island.
 You’ll spot Great Blue Herons, osprey (look for the nest!), and maybe even a bald eagle.
 A three-hour paddle will get you to the mouth of the bayou, which empties into Lake Pontchartrain, and back.
 Check out Bayou Adventure for gear rentals.
 The Bogue Falaya River is a peaceful paddle, and kids can get out and play on the sandy beaches or watch schools of fish swimming below.
 Canoe and Trail Adventures rents canoes, kayaks and stand-up paddleboards launching from The Chimes Restaurant, a popular al fresco dining spot for families.

 Insta-Gator Ranch and Hatchery in Covington has alligators everywhere, big blue pools of adults in crystal clear water, even a touch pool with juvenile gators kids can pick up to pose with.
 Learn about the alligator industry “from hatchling to handbag” and how Insta-gator’s partnership with Louisiana Wildlife & Fisheries has helped bring this species back from the brink.
 By reservation, visitors can assist in the hatching of a baby alligator from an egg in August and September.